 I want to start by saying my thoughts are with everyone in the path of Hurricane Irma.
-Rest assure the entire world is watching and waiting to help out.
-Human kind will come together, as we always do in times of crisis, to help in any way we can.
+Rest assured the entire world is watching and waiting to help out.
+Humankind will come together, as we always do in times of crisis, to help in any way we can.

 You guys, I’m a weirdo.
 I’m a 40-year-old woman who’s made homemade applesauce for the first time in her life.
 THE FIRST TIME.
 Let that sink in.
 Seriously, what in the freaking what is wrong with me?
 I feel like an illegitimate food blogger!
 I may be the only food blog who hasn’t posted a homemade applesauce recipe.

 Whelp, better late than never because I’m sharing with you Ridiculously Easy Homemade Applesauce.

 Hahahaha, doesn’t the picture above look like the apple is either playing peek-a-boo or about to hug the mason jar from behind…

 The fact I waited until I’m 40 to make applesauce shouldn’t surprise me.
 I’m typically late on all the coolest trends.
 When a fashion fad or health craze is on its way out is usually when I hear about it for the first time.
 Watch, I’ll finally get around to posting a recipe on matcha flavored ice cream, in another 5 years.
 I think I still have a portable CD disc player somewhere…

 Anyway, it doesn’t matter that I’m late to the applesauce party, it only matters that the applesauce is crazy delicious!

 Ridiculously Easy Homemade Applesauce got its name because you literally throw all 6 ingredients into a pot and let them simmer.
 Sure, you have to stir the sauce and add a splash of water now and again, but that’s about it.